utdata/rwdir/docs/03-import.md

 - Have a single header row with well-formed column names.
     + One column name for each column.
 No merged cells.
     + Short names are better than long ones.
     + Spaces in names make them harder to work with.
 Use and `_` or `.` between words.
-I prefer `_` and lowercase texst.
+I prefer `_` and lowercase text.
 - Remove notes or comments from the files.
 - Each column should have the same kind of data: numbers vs words, etc.
 - Each row should be a single thing called an "observation".
 The columns should describe that observation.

 Data rarely comes clean like that.
-There can be many challenge in importing and cleaning data.
+There can be many challenges importing and cleaning data.
 We'll face some of those challenges here.
 In our case our columns names could use help, and our field `WeekID` is not really a date, but text characters.
 We'll tackle those issues next.

 ## Cleaning column names